alokrk04/demo-repo/README.md

    `npm run dev`

-This an Demo Repo used for this project
+This an Demo project used for this repository
+""NEON TERMINAL PORTFOLIO""